camunda/camunda-docs-manual/content/update/minor/716-to-717/jboss.md

 * `net/minidev/accessors-smart`
 * `net/minidev/json-smart`

-# 3. Update Camunda Web Applications
+# 3. Update Camunda web applications

 ## Update REST API

 The following steps are required to update the Camunda REST API on a JBoss/Wildfly instance:

-1. Undeploy an existing web application with a name like `camunda-engine-rest`
+1. Undeploy an existing web application with a name like `camunda-engine-rest`.
 2. Download the REST API web application archive from our [Maven Nexus Server][engine-rest].
 Alternatively, switch to the private repository for the enterprise version (credentials from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-$CLASSIFIER.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.